svetozargashtold7-png/kite-lang/README.md

-# kite-lang
-Lite programming lengusge
-this is creating ai claude
-and this not complete
+KITE is a minimalist interpreted dynamic programming language created with Claude AI.
+This is still a rough version and will be further developed.